grame-cncm/faustcourse/session1/content.md

 ```

 * Display the code above
-* A Faust program is a series of statements that are all terminated by a `;``
+* A Faust program is a series of statements that are all terminated by a `;`
-* In the current example, there are 2 statement
+* In the current example, there are 2 statements
 * The first one imports all the standard libraries.
 A library is a collection
 of predefined circuits written in Faust.
 These collections are organized in a
 hierarchy of environments that can be accessed using prefixes.
 For example, in